 Kellie has always been very involved in community activities, raising funds for many charitable causes, and providing volunteer time for many initiatives.
 Kellie served as a Director with Child Development Institute in Toronto for 9 years – a board she chaired for 2 years and served on several Committees including Executive, Audit & Risk, Nominating, Governance, Strategic Planning, and Diversity & Youth Engagement.

 Dr. Robert Singer

-Since becoming a faculty member in the department of Chemistry at Saint Mary's University Dr. Singer has employed over 130 undergraduate research assistants including 33 Honours students, 3 Masters students, a Doctoral student, and 11 post-doctoral fellows.
-He has attracted ca. 9.8 million dollars of funding for his research from a variety of internal and external sources including NSERC, PRF, CFI, Pfizer Pharmaceutical, Glaxo-Smith-Kline Australia, and PRAC.
+Since becoming a faculty member in the department of Chemistry at Saint Mary's University, Dr. Singer has employed over 130 undergraduate research assistants, including 33 Honours students, 3 Masters students, a Doctoral student, and 11 post-doctoral fellows.
+He has attracted approximately $9.8 million of funding for his research from a variety of internal and external sources, including NSERC, PRF, CFI, Pfizer Pharmaceutical, Glaxo-Smith-Kline Australia, and PRAC.
 His current research interests lie in the field of Green Chemistry with particular emphasis on Catalysis and Biomass Processing in Ionic Liquids.
-A recent area of interest lies in the area of ionic Metal Organic Frameworks (iMOFs) as functional materials.
+A recent area of interest lies in ionic Metal Organic Frameworks (iMOFs) as functional materials.
 These areas of interest are complemented by his research in Organometallic Reagents in Organic Synthesis and Synthetic Methodology.

 Dr. Robert Summerby-Murray